This post may contain affiliate links. Click here to read my full disclosure.

 What is the one thing that you could talk about every single day of your life?
 What’s the one thing your friends and family get tired of hearing you talk about?
 What is your passion?

 THAT is what you should blog about.
-For me, it was personal finance, blogging, and business.
-I could talk about each of these subjects every single day: the journey to pay off debt, save money, and create a life we’re always dreamed about.
+In my case, I could talk about personal finance, blogging, and business every single day: the journey to pay off debt, save money, and create a life we’ve always dreamed about.

 I never grow tired of talking about professional and personal development.
 So when I finally figured that out, it wasn’t a struggle for me to come up with blog post ideas.

 I highly recommend starting a self-hosted WordPress.org blog.
-It’s what I use, and well, my website is fast, responsive, beautiful, and versatile.
+It’s what I use, and it’s the only way to go if you’re wanting to monetize your blog and make money blogging.

 The alternative is to create a WordPress.com blog, but these types of hosted blogs are just so limited in terms of income potential and, to be honest, they’re kind of ugly.